NickSimeone/NickSimeone.github.io/_pages/about.md

   - /about.html
 ---
 ### School
-As an undergraduate student majoring in Geography and Environmental Systems, I have always had a strong passion for understanding the world we live in and using geospatial technologies to solve complex problems.
-Throughout my academic journey, I have worked hard and achieved a GPA of 3.566/4, as well as completing a GIScience Certificate Program with a perfect GPA of 4.0.
+As an undergraduate student majoring in Geography and Environmental Systems, I had always had a strong passion for understanding the world we live in and using geospatial technologies to solve complex problems.
+Throughout my academic journey, I worked hard and achieved a GPA of 3.619/4, as well as completing a GIScience Certificate Program with a perfect GPA of 4.0.

+Kicking off the next stage of my academic adventure as a graduate student of the University of Maryland, Baltimore County, I aim to conduct research comparing the statistical significance of stream temperature at spatial and temporal levels.
+As a research assistant at the Center for Urban Environmental Research and Education, I plan to compose my thesis based off of the findings that I will uncover during my research along with the sptial projects I will create using GIS.

 My coursework has provided me with a solid foundation in the fundamentals of geography and environmental systems, while also providing advanced knowledge in remote sensing, thematic cartography, and exploring the environment from a geospatial perspective.
 This has helped me to develop a strong understanding of the subject matter and become well-equipped to handle any challenges that come my way.